 A dubious discovery

-A process to make synthetic ultramarine, chemically the same material, was invented in France in the later 1820s, after a prize was offered for a lower-cost alternative.
-In Britain this was sold as ‘French blue’.
-Many artists did not trust the synthetic version for decades, including J.M.W.
-Turner, though poorer artists must have used the cheaper version and been grateful.
-Throughout the 19th century, professional British artists continued to purchase expensive genuine ultramarine at up to 50 or 100 times the cost of the synthetic version.
-The genuine colour could be bought in tiny quantities as a dry powder, and younger or struggling artists would buy just enough to complete the painting in hand.
-Ford Madox Brown kept a diary, which implies he and others bought quantities of ultramarine the size of a pinch of salt.
+In 1824, the Societé d'Encouragement offered a financial reward for the person who could make a lower-cost alternative to Ultramarine.
+A synthetic Ultramarine was invented in France in 1826 and was, chemically speaking, made up of the same material.
+In Britain this was sold as French Blue.
+However, there was a lack of trust in the synthetic alternative for decades, though grateful poorer artists must have used the cheaper version.
+Throughout the 19th century professional British artists such as J. M. W. Turner continued to purchase genuine Ultramarine at up to 50 or 100 times the cost of the synthetic version.
+It could be bought in tiny quantities as a dry powder, and younger or struggling artists would buy just enough to complete the painting in hand.
+Ford Madox Brown kept a diary which implies he and other artists bought quantities of Ultramarine the size of a pinch of salt.